ggVGc/cix/DEVELOPMENT_LOG.md

 **Timestamp:** 2025-06-19

-**User:** Make variables in the Frix.Macro more similar to Elixir variables.
+**User:** Make variables in the Cix.Macro more similar to Elixir variables.

 **Summary of Changes:**
 - Added new `let` macro with Elixir-like variable declaration syntax
 - Implemented type annotation support using `::` and `=` syntax
-- Removed legacy `var` macro completely from Frix.Macro
+- Removed legacy `var` macro completely from Cix.Macro
 - Updated all tests to use the new variable syntax
 - Simplified codebase by eliminating old tuple-based variable declarations